Bryson (7 years old) and Wesley (4 years old) pose...

 From the junction of FS-21S05 (the access road into the Needles) and CR-107, head south 3 miles and turn east on FS-21S69.
 This road takes you past campsites and almost to the summit of Dome Rock itself.
 Most climbs are approached by scrambling down from a point near the summit to the (skier's) left.
 It is possible to rap in from the summit with double ropes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dome Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dome Rock:

 Featured Route For Dome Rock

 Anti-Jello Crack 5.10a 6a 18 VI+ 18 E1 5a California

 P1 (5.5): Start as for Tree Route.
 From atop the large Pine Tree, locate a 2-3" crack and follow it up and left.
 (Alternately, start on the bolted face to the left of Tree Route.)
 Belay from a shallow horizontal ledge at the start of a stunning finger crack.P2 (5.9+ sustained): Truly classic!!
 Follow a left-leaning finger crack that arcs left along a clean slab.
 The crack starts as solid fingers and slowly tapers dow...[more]
 Browse More Classics in California

 By 1Eric Rhicard

 Jul 10, 2007

 This place shows you what bad ass slab climbers can do!
 Think about hand drilling these routes ground up and usually without hooks.
 I am pretty good on slabs but I was eating a lot of humble pie here.
 The route Just Barely has a throw at the first bolt that is as cool a move as you will find on a slab route.

 The friendliest traditional crag out there!
 Easy approach + Shady at about noon to sunset + free camping.